 Administrative and other costs.
-Administrative and other costs increased \$7.3 million, or 42.9%, from \$17.0 million for the first six months of 2015 to \$24.3 million for the first six months of 2016 due primarily to a \$3.5 million increase in non-cash share-based compensation expense related primarily to expense associated with modifying equity awards pursuant to agreements with our former CEO, \$3.2 million of CEO transition costs, which consisted primarily of severance and consulting costs to our former CEO and an increase of \$0.4 million in recruiting costs.
+Administrative and other costs increased \$1.3 million, or 12.7%, from \$10.2 million for the first six months of 2015 to \$11.5 million for the first six months of 2016 due primarily to a \$0.9 million increase in personnel related expenses due primarily to higher non-cash share-based compensation expense.